0kAj/GameCollection/README.md

 A Simple Game Colllection of some Games.

-Collect Collectables to feed you pet.
+Collect Apples to feed your pet.